epsilonhalbe/Sammelsurium/README.md

 This is a collection of toy projects done in haskell Everything in here is published under the BSD3 License

+## EquationX

+is a try in the study of linear equations in one variable - I want to generate, parse, print and modify symbolically linear equations.
+The variable is a called X, as it is most common.
+Have not tested any code yet.
+But look forward to seeing how the simplify process works.

+There exists nice syntax for manipulating equations by hand.

 ## PXMParser

 is a parser for images of the type `*.pbm`, `*.pgm` and `*.ppm` written with